Bizzby/node-elc-typey/README.md

  - string : if supplied then a `typeof` test will be used and compared against the supplied string.
  - `undefined` || `"*"` : if supplied then no type checking will be used.

-The function returned by `type()` should then be called with the function you wish to type check.
-In turn that will return a function that behaves the same way as your original function (except it throws errors if the wrong arg types are supplied).
+The function returned by `type()` should then be called with the arguments you wish to type check.

 `elc-typey` exports some aliases to shorten function signatures